Inmate faces charges in fatal beating of Washington cellmate

-SPOKANE — An inmate who killed his cellmate in Washington state was seeking vengeance against the convicted child rapist who preyed on his younger sister, authorities said.
+SPOKANE, Wash.
+(AP) — An inmate who killed his cellmate in Washington state was seeking vengeance against the convicted child rapist who preyed on his younger sister, authorities said.

 Shane Goldsby, 25, of Longview faces a first-degree murder charge in connection to the June 2 death of his cellmate Robert Munger, 70, of Kelso at Airway Heights Corrections Center, The Spokesman-Review reported.